egorkudelya/anechka/README.md

 ## Overview

 Welcome to Anechka, a simple search engine designed to be lightweight and easy to set up.
-This readme provides essential information for users to configure, run, and interact with the search engine.

 ## Prerequisites